Member Access Only

 4

 Pour some of those slow cooker juices back over the shredded meat and stir in more BBQ sauce to taste.
-Taste it and season with salt if needed.
+Season with salt if needed.

 5

 Pile high on brioche buns with coleslaw on top.
-Serve with chips and corn.
-Save ALL leftovers in a container.
+Save ALL leftovers.
 Tuesday quesadillas and Wednesday nachos are completely handled.

 Prep